rst/UmbrellaToday/README.md

 (version 0.1).
 The build procedure, using sbt (the "simple build tool" --- or so they call it) are something like the following:

-First, install sbt 0.7 per [instructions](http://code.google.com/p/simple-build-tool/wiki/Setup).
-Note that sbt 0.10 will not (yet) work, pending updates to the sbt-android plugin.
+First, install sbt 0.10.0 per [instructions](https://github.com/harrah/xsbt/wiki/Setup).

+Next, install a current version of the [sbt-android-plugin](https://github.com/jberkel/android-plugin).
+(Building and installing a snapshot may be required.)

-Then, get a copy of [Positronic Net itself](https://github.com/rst/positronic_net), and publish to your local ivy repo:
+Then, get a copy of [Positronic Net itself](https://github.com/rst/positronic_net), sbt10 branch, and publish to your local ivy repo:

     $ cd [your workspace]
     $ git clone https://github.com/rst/positronic_net.git
+    $ git checkout -b sbt10 origin/sbt10
     $ cd positronic_net
-    $ sbt update
     $ sbt "project PositronicNetLib" publish-local

 (This does just publish a jar file, containing the classes, and nothing but